zarinlo/codelabs/codelab-springboot-api.md

 ### Actuator Endpoints

-Let's add a couple of endpoints to demonstrate the use of actuators.
+Let's add a couple of endpoints to the `application.properties` file to demonstrate the use of actuators.
 By default, actuators can be discovered via the `/actuator` endpoint.
 If you want to override this so that you can access the endpoints via the root path, `\`, we will include the first line as shown.
 You can add multiple web endpoints, just check the spring actuator documentation linked.

 ~~~java
 management.endpoints.web.base-path=/
 management.endpoints.web.exposure.include=health, metrics, httptrace, mappings
 ~~~

-### Properties
+### Application Properties

 The `LocalDateTime` property in the Swagger UI will show up as an object instead of an ISO8601 string.
 In order to fix this, we have to add the following [Jackson ObjectMapper](https://docs.spring.io/spring-boot/docs/current/reference/html/howto-spring-mvc.html#howto-customize-the-jackson-objectmapper) environment property.
+Keep in mind, you will add this to your `application.properties` file vs your `application-local.properties` file because we want this to be enabled for every environment, and not just specifically for your local testing.

 ~~~java
 spring.jackson.serialization.write-dates-as-timestamps=false